open-sauced/intro/02-what-is-open-source.md

 ### The Arrival of Linux

-In 1991, a Finnish computer science student named Linus Torvalds developed a free and open-source kernel called Linux.
-When combined with the GNU system, Linux formed a complete, free, and open-source operating system that is still widely used today.
+In 1991, a Finnish computer science student named Linus Torvalds developed a free and open source kernel called Linux.
+When combined with the GNU system, Linux formed a complete, free, and open source operating system that is still widely used today.
 The success of Linux helped to popularize the concept of open source and sparked a wave of new projects, tools, and technologies.

 ### The Open Source Initiative